mphoittech/-oracle-simphony-pricing-zones/docs/process-flows.md

 * Refer to the **Combo Pricing Document**
 * Configure:

-  * Base price levels , all channels
+  * Base price levels, all channels (e.g., price of Coke for price sequence 1- 4)
-  * Combo logic (e.g., add-A-Drink&SAVE, negative/positive bundled pricing)
+  * Combo logic (e.g., Combo Group: add-A-Drink&SAVE, Combo Meal (Menu Item Maintenance)negative/positive bundled pricing)

 ---

 #### 6. ✅ **Validate Pricing Updates**

 * Use test POS transactions at each test outlet:

+  * Update the POS Database if not already been updated yet.
   * Confirm prices reflect updated zone and combo logic
   * Verify combo and individual item behavior at POS